Ethan Haas Was Right: Cloverfield connection

-Although they were incorrect in the end, many speculated that EHWR was connected to the Paramount-produced movie, Cloverfield.
-This claim was supported by the similar themes of the viral marketing campaign and the trailer; in addition, Paramount removed videos of the Cloverfield trailer, as well as videos concerning EHWR, suggesting that they had legal rights to both, which led many players to believe the two were connected.
-However, this could have been because many Van Mantra videos were labeled as "Cloverfield Video" or "Ethan Haas-Cloverfield", making it probable that YouTube merely removed the videos due to them simply containing the term "Cloverfield" somewhere on the video page.
+Although they were incorrect in the end, people speculated that EHWR was connected to the Paramount-produced movie, Cloverfield.
+This claim was supported by the similar themes of the viral marketing campaign and the trailer; in addition, Paramount removed videos of the Cloverfield trailer, as well as videos concerning EHWR, suggesting that they had legal rights to both, which led players to believe the two were connected.
+However, this could have been because many Van Mantra videos were labeled as "Cloverfield Video" or "Ethan Haas-Cloverfield", making it probable that YouTube merely removed the videos due to them simply containing the term "Cloverfield" on the video page.
 In an e-mail to aintitcool.com (purportedly from Cloverfield producer J. J. Abrams), a connection between Cloverfield and Ethan Haas was denied.
 However, there were still a few outstanding similarities.
-Everyone who completed the puzzles on the Ethan Haas website and gave their email addresses received a message on January 18, 2008 (the release date of Cloverfield'").
+Everyone who completed the puzzles on the Ethan Haas website and gave their email addresses received a message on January 18, 2008 (the release date of Cloverfield).
 The subject line read "The Revelations of Ethan Haas Has Begun 1-18-08", emphasizing the date, which was written in the same format that was used for the promotion of the film.
 Lizzy Caplan, the actress playing Marlena in the film, was also on the sitcom The Class, in which she had a romantic interest in a character named Ethan Haas.